virtual-labs/engineers-forum/ph4/services/development-process.md

 ## Introduction

-This document outlines the experiment development process for developers in the Virtual Labs project, aiming to ensure the creation of high-quality labs.
+This document provides a structured approach to creating high-quality experiments within the Virtual Labs initiative, ensuring consistency and ease of maintenance.

 ## Purpose

-This document details the experiment development process for lab developers, specifying the steps involved in creating the experiments.
+This document details the steps and best practices for lab developers to create, test, and deploy experiments effectively.

 ## Audience

-The intended audience for this document includes all lab developers and owners who are seeking to develop new experiments.
+This document is intended for lab developers and owners seeking to develop new experiments within the Virtual Labs ecosystem.

 ## Development Process

-***Step 1: Verifying the Repositories***
+#### ***Step 1: Verifying the Repositories***

 Ensure that all required repositories are created and accessible.

-***Step 2: Understanding Repository Structure***
+#### ***Step 2: Understanding Repository Structure***

 Each experiment repository contains four default branches:

 1. **dev:** For development and unit testing.
-2. **testing:** For end-to-end testing, deployed automatically via CI/CD.
+2. **testing:** For end-to-end testing, with automatic deployment to GitHub Pages.
 3. **gh-pages:** Automatically created during the testing branch deployment; should not be tampered with.
 4. **main:** Contains production artifacts; only code and documents merged from the testing branch are added.